jsripraj/bopbuddy/README.md

-# spotify.tool
+# SpotifyBuddy
-is simply a website that allows users to move or delete multiple songs at once from their Spotify playlists.
-This functionality is missing from the Spotify Web Player and the Spotify Android App, forcing users to tediously edit their playlists one song at a time.
+is a website that allows users to move or delete multiple songs at once from their Spotify playlists.
+This functionality is missing from the Spotify Web Player and the Spotify Android App, and SpotifyBuddy aims to fill that void.

+SpotifyBuddy is currently in Spotify's Development Mode, which means anyone who wants to use it must be added manually.